RSickenberg/scrum_game/README.md

 is for picture, textures and more.

+## Branchs

+Please, don't push anything inside Master (You can't).
+Create a branch

-Please, when you update some code, create your branch with
+When you update some code, create your branch with

     git branch <branch>
     -